-What is the Young Writers’ Award?
+What are the Young Writers’ Awards?

 At Explore Horizons, we believe that finding the fun in writing is essential to developing the confidence and motivation to become a skilled and fearless writer.